openagri-eu/farmcalendar/API.md

 ## Example Response (GET)

-Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1fertilizers]
+Request/response similar to this general entity [List endpoint](API.md/#endpoint-apiv1fertilizers)

 ## Example Request (POST/PUT/PATCH)

-Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1fertilizers]
+Request/response similar to this general entity [List endpoint](API.md/#endpoint-apiv1fertilizers)

 # Endpoint: /api/v1/IrrigationOperations/
 The field for `operatedOn` can be left blank, in case the irrigation operation is not applied to a specific FarmParcel (i.e., irrigation operation from a composting operation).